Utility-Scale Solar > US Solar Farms > Solar Farms in OH

 | Cadence Solar Energy Center | 275 | York County |

-As deployment accelerates, solar farms will remain a cornerstone of America’s energy transformation—enabling a more resilient, distributed, and sustainable electricity system.
+OH solar farms at 200+ MW of nameplate capacity.
+These facilities contribute to the state’s energy generation profile and form part of regional electricity infrastructure.
+As deployment accelerates, solar farms will remain a cornerstone of America’s energy transformation - enabling a more resilient, distributed, and sustainable electricity system.